 Approximately 80 percent of water used by rockmelons is extracted from the upper 40 cm of soil.
+Water is readily available to the plant up to a suction of approximately 70 kPa.
 However, melons can be very sensitive to water stress during fruit fill.